stephyraju/ticktockwatches/README.md

     * Open the newly created htmlcov directory in the root of your project folder.
     * Open the index.html file inside it.
     * Run the file in the browser to see the output.

+All the coverage report for this project can be found [here](https://github.com/stephyraju/ticktockwatches/tree/master/documents/coverage_report)

 #### Travis